Fix BOOTMGR is Missing Error

 8) Press TAB key to switch input focus to the right panel and navigate to the BOOTMGR file:

 9) Press F5 to copy BOOTMGR to the left panel.
 Confirm with ENTER key:

 10) BOOTMGR should appear on the left panel.
-Make sure it is there and press F10, ENTER to exit EBCD File Manager:
+Make sure it is there, then and press F10 and ENTER keys to exit the Emergency Boot Kit File Manager: